-Herat Province has a border with Iran at 110 kilometers west of Herat City and one with Turkmenistan, 110 kilometers north of the city.
-Balkh Province has a border with Uzbekistan connected with a bridge 80 kilometers north of Mazar-e-Sharif City.
+Herat Province has a border with Iran at 110 kilometres west of Herat City and one with Turkmenistan, 110 kilometres north of the city.
+Balkh Province has a border with Uzbekistan connected with a bridge 80 kilometres north of Mazar-e-Sharif City.
 The borders of these two provinces are relatively safer and you have the options to enter Afghanistan through them, even though, as mentioned before, we don’t recommend arriving by land as some merchants were kidnapped on the highways and sometimes Taliban establish checkpoints on the main roads.

 On arrival at Afghanistan airports, you need two photos, passport size.
 They will issue you an arrival/immigration card and you are due to carry it with you while in Afghanistan.
 Keep it until you leave the Afghan soil as they will ask for it when you leave the country.

 2022 UPDATE – The below information on how to apply for an Afghan visa date back to before the Taliban took over the country.
 Right now, even though months have passed, Afghan embassies around the world are still not recognizing the Taliban central government nor they are in touch with their officials.
 Because of this situation, they are not issuing any visas and we don’t think the invitation letter system is still valid.
 Moreover, as the Taliban have started to kidnap foreigners once again, we donìt think it’s safe for a local to write an invitation letter for foreign tourists.

 Like for every other country, you need to apply for a visa if you want to visit Afghanistan.

 Kabul airport issues visas on arrival but ONLY to those who are officially invited by companies, or officials of other countries, but not tourists.
 To receive an Afghan tourist visa you first need to fill out the form that can be found on the Afghan foreign ministry and Afghan embassies websites.